chilumine/cpts-quick-references/module/Web-Attacks.md

 # Web Attack Exercises

->Try to use what you learned in this section to access the 'reset.php' page and delete all files.
+>Try to use what you learned in [Bypassing Basic Authentication](https://academy.hackthebox.com/module/134/section/1175) section to access the 'reset.php' page and delete all files.
 Once all files are deleted, you should get the flag.

 ![web-attack-auth-bypass-header](/images/web-attack-auth-bypass-header.png)